 "That's a joke?
 What do you have them on?
 What do you gas them up with?
 Is this nitrous?"

 He went on to tell his increasingly annoyed host that he'd "love to come on the show and perform" when his music career gets off the ground, a sentiment which Letterman, who presumably could deal with his uncooperation no more, quickly shot down.

 "You know, that seems unlikely," Letterman said, before telling his clearly put-out guest, "We'll certainly keep you in our Rolodex."

-When not appearing to marvel at the audience's reaction to his bizarre interview—laughter, for the most part—he was lashing out at Letterman and Paul Shaffer, who apparently couldn't contain a guffaw in the lead-up to Phoenix's setup of his movie clip.
+When not appearing to marvel at the audience's reaction to his bizarre interview—laughter, for the most part—he was lashing out at Letterman and Paul Schaffer, who apparently couldn't contain a guffaw in the lead-up to Phoenix's set up of his movie clip.

-"Are you f--king kidding?
+"Are you f---ing kidding?
 Are you serious, with the maniacal laughter?"
-Phoenix, clearly unfamiliar with Shaffer's role in the show, asked.
+Phoenix, clearly unfamiliar with Schaffer's role in the show, asked.